lowRISC/opentitan/sw/device/tests/crypto/README.md

 script for this for each algorithm, ending in `set_testvectors.py` (e.g.
 `rsa_3072_verify_set_testvectors.py`).
-It reads an HJSON file containing your test vectors, and writes a C header file containing the data in the format expected from `*_testvectors.h".
+It reads an HJSON file containing your test vectors, and writes a C header file containing the data in the format expected from `*_testvectors.h`.
 For test vectors from an external source, you may need an extra script to parse the test vectors into the shared HJSON format.